sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-265/achievements-2.md

     - Implement a sample app using one of the following frameworks:
         - ReactJS/NextJS
         - VueJS/NuxtJS
-        - Svelte: components not covered in class
+        - Svelte: features not covered in class
         - Wordpress
 - **Tool time: _5 points_**
     Demonstration of skillz in a specialized software tool _not_, covered in class: